-The Board of Directors has an Audit Committee, currently comprised of Messrs.
-Corso, Rosen and Scott and a Compensation Committee currently comprised of Messrs.
-Baum, Corso and Rosen, each of whom is independent as defined under applicable rules of the Securities and Exchange Commission ("SEC") and NASDAQ listing requirements.
-Each of the Audit and Compensation Committees has a written charter approved by the Board of Directors.
+The Board has an Audit Committee and a Compensation Committee, both of which are currently comprised of Messrs.
+Corso and Triedman, and Harris N. Rosen, each of whom is independent as defined under applicable rules of the Securities and Exchange Commission ("SEC") and NASDAQ listing requirements.
+Each of the Audit and Compensation Committees has a written charter approved by the Board.
+Mr. Corso chairs the Audit Committee and Mr. Rosen chairs the Compensation Committee.